 “Bugün Ne Giysem?” and Design Education

-“Bugün Ne Giysem?” (“What Shall I Wear Today?”) is a TV show in Turkey where female contestants dress themselves and get critique from judges (fashion icons/designers) who decide whether they go through to the next round or not.
+“Bugün Ne Giysem?” (“What Shall I Wear Today?”) is a TV show in Turkey where female contestants come up with a clothing/style for each episode and get critique from judges (fashion icons/designers) who decide whether they go through to the next round or not.
 The show claims to be in search of “the most stylish woman in Turkey”.
-The judges also claim that they are educating the viewers while giving critique to the contestants and thus leading Turkish women towards a better-looking future.
+The judges also claim that they are educating the viewers while giving critique to the contestants and thus leading women in Turkey towards a better-looking future.
 As an avid fan of the show, however, I observe that their method is flawed.
 I propose that they may do better in their idealistic task if they take one step further in their educating.
 Now I don’t know a thing about fashion or clothing, but I’ll make my case as a (visual communication) design professional and you’ll see how it relates.

 A typical conversation between the judges and a contestant is like this: